|

 Shenzhen

-The Group is currently developing a plot of land no. K709-0003 located in Tung Kok Tau, Nanshan District, Shenzhen (the “Land”), which was granted to the Group by 深圳市規劃和自然資源局南山管理局 (Nanshan Administration of Shenzhen Municipal Bureau of Planning and Natural Resources) (the “Bureau”) in the last period.
+In the year, the Group developed a plot of land no. K709-0003 located in Tung Kok Tau, Nanshan District, Shenzhen (the “Land”), which was granted to the Group by 深圳市規劃和自然資源局南山管理局 (Nanshan Administration of Shenzhen Municipal Bureau of Planning and Natural Resources) (the “Bureau”) last year.

-The Land is primely located to the east of 後海大道 (Hou Hai Avenue), to the south of 蛇口新街 (Shekou New Street), to the north of 望海路 (Wang Hai Road) and to the west of 後海濱路 (Hou Hai Bin Road), which has a site area of approximately 65,000 square metres for multi-purpose development, with developable gross floor area of approximately 179,000 square metres (including 143,000 square metres for residential use and 29,000 square metres for commercial use and other supporting ancillary facilities).
+The Land is primely located to the east of 後海大道 (Hou Hai Avenue), to the south of 蛇口新街 (Shekou New Street), to the north of 望海路 (Wang Hai Road) and to the west of 後海濱路 (Hou Hai Bin Road), which is at the premier waterfront cultural and leisure region in Tung Kok Tau, Nanshan Distract.
+It covers a site area of approximately 65,000 square metres for multi-purpose development, with a developable gross floor area of approximately 179,000 square metres, comprising about 143,000 square metres for residential use and 29,000 square metres for commercial use and other supporting ancillary facilities.

-The Group began development of the Land and had been working closely with various relevant government authorities and parties on different development options and master planning of the Land with the city planning and infrastructure (including development of metro line and station) for cultural and leisure facilities in the region and the opera house nearby.
+During the year, the Group commenced development of the Land and had been working closely with various relevant government authorities and stakeholders on development options and master planning of the Land.
+These plans align with the city planning and infrastructure, including development of metro line and station, to support cultural and leisure facilities in the region and the opera house nearby.
+As for the construction and development costs of the Land, it is projected that the funding will derive from internal resources, bank financing and other applicable means as appropriates.
+Various major banks have positively indicated appropriate financing terms for the property development of the Land, and the Group will endeavor to secure the most favorable financing for the project.

-As for the JV known as Shenzhen Zhen Wah Harbour Enterprises Ltd. (“Zhen Wah”, in which the Company holds 49% of equity interests with the expiry of its license period in 2014), the Group and the JV partner (the “JV Partner”) continued its liquidation after withdrawal of compulsory liquidation by the Shenzhen Intermediate People’s Court of Guangdong Province (the “Court”) and the land swap that surrendered its interests in a piece of land located in Tung Kok Tau, Nanshan District, Shenzhen (the “Previous Land”) to the Bureau in return for, among others, the Land distributed to the Group.
-After such land swap, in which the primary asset of Zhen Wah was exchanged, Zhen Wah no longer possesses a significant asset.
+Regarding the JV known as Shenzhen Zhen Wah Harbour Enterprises Ltd. (“Zhen Wah”), in which the Company holds 49% of equity interests and whose license expired in 2014, the Group and the JV partner (the “JV Partner”) continued its liquidation.
+After the land swap that surrendered its interests in a piece of land located in Tung Kok Tau, Nanshan District, Shenzhen (the “Previous Land”) to the Bureau, in return for, among others, the Land granted to the Group.
+Zhen Wah no longer holds any significant asset following the land swap.

 Financial Review